A landmark appeals court ruling clears way for Purdue Pharma-Sackler bankruptcy deal

 The deal will shield members of the Sackler family, who own the company, from future lawsuits.

-The Sacklers earned billions of dollars from the sale of OxyContin and other opioids.
+The Sacklers earned billions of dollars from the sale of OxyContin and other opioid pain medications.

 This latest ruling overturns the lower court's December 2021 decision and clears the way for a deal hashed out with thousands of state and local governments.